dharunkumar56/game-project-completed/README.md

 After completion of the game, an user softskills report will be generated.<br />

 The progess of each user will be stored in the database.<br />
-The databse contains score for each user, score = number of tasks completed * 50.<br />
+The database contains score for each user, score = number of tasks completed * 50.<br />

 **Deadends in game:**
   1. If an user try and fail task1 for 5 times in a row, the game ends.